rocketby/d-telekom-tests/README.md

-Hi there!
+Hi there! :wave:

-This project contains smoke automates tests of Web Site: https://deutschetelekomitsolutions.ru/
+This project contains automation tests of Web Site: **https://deutschetelekomitsolutions.ru/**

-In this project the following technologies/tools/programming languages are used:
+In this project the following technologies are used:

-* Java - OOP language for automated tests development
+* **Java**  - OOP language, that was used for the automation tests development
-* Selenide - framework for test automation powered by Selenium WebDriver
+* **Selenide** - framework for test automation powered by Selenium WebDriver
-* Gradle - build automation tool for managing dependencies modules, setting tasks configuration, etc.
+* **Gradle** - build automation tool for managing dependencies modules, setting tasks configuration, etc.
-* Jenkins - Automation server, which is used to execute the tests with different parameters from GutHub repository on Selenoid
+* **Jenkins** - automation server, used to execute the tests with different parameters from GutHub repository on Selenoid
-* Allure TestOps - Test management system
+* **Allure TestOps** - test management system for keeping test cases and reporting about test results
-* GitHub - place for storing repository with code! :smiley:
+* **GitHub** - place for storing repository with code!

 Allure Report: